 Each EDP epoch(#535) starts with a transition period.

-During the transition period of an EDP epoch(#535), the EDP parameters assigned to a non-AP MLD during the preceding EDP epoch(#536) shall remain valid only for the following operations:
+During the transition period of an EDP epoch(#535), the FA[#150] parameters assigned to a non-AP MLD during the preceding EDP epoch(#536) shall remain valid only for the following operations:

 Retransmission of a frame.